Velocity Jumps for Molecular Dynamics: Numerical experiments

 \section{Numerical experiments}

 All variations of the algorithms described in Section~\ref{sec:application} have been implemented in Tinker-HP software for molecular dynamics, both on the CPU and the parallel GPU versions.
 The software will be made freely available to academic users within the next release of the Tinker-HP code~\cite{githubtinkerhp,SiteTinkerHP,tinkerhpgpu,tinkerhp}.
 Computations were done on the computing cluster of the Theoretical Chemistry Laboratory (LCT) of Sorbonne University, Paris, on a 22 cores Intel(R) Xeon(R) Silver 4116 CPU @ 2.10GHz for the CPU version, and a Nvidia Quadro GV100 for the GPU version.
-All numerical tests were done on water systems of sizes ranging from 216 to 96000 molecules, with SPC/Fw model in the OPLS-AA force-field, in periodic boundary conditions.
-More details on the implementation and the simulation parameters are given in the Appendix~\ref{sec:tinkerdetails} and~\ref{sec:simudetails}.
+All numerical tests were done on water systems in the NVT ensemble with temperature $T=300K$, of sizes ranging from 216 to 96000 molecules, with SPC/Fw model in the OPLS-AA force-field, in periodic boundary conditions.
+Simulation parameters are given at the end of this section, and SI, section 7, gives more details on the implementation.

 \paragraph{Tuning of parameters.} As explained in Section~\ref{sec:thinning}, treating certain forces with jumps allows to reduce the total number of computations, and therefore accelerates the simulation.
 However, replacing a too large range of interactions by jumps yields either numerical instabilities (as it is the case for the BOUNCE algorithm described in~\cite{velocity}) or a significant loss in the auto-diffusion constant, which indicates a reduction of the sampling rate.
 As mentioned in \cite{pushinglimits} the ideal situation is when the acceleration rate is higher than the loss rate in the diffusion constant.